 Awarded biennially to a Masters student in the Department of Anthropology who has demonstrated financial need.
 Eligible applicants should provide a two-page summary of their thesis proposal that includes the research questions, rationale for the study, potential contribution to the research literature, methodology and an itemized list of necessary expenses.
 Applicants must be a Canadian Citizen or a Permanent Resident of Canada to be eligible.
 Masters students in Anthropology may apply for this bursary in November 2018.

 Awarded annually to a full-time graduate student(s) in Archaeology and Bioarchaeology who are engaging in field or lab work as part of the requirements for their degree.
 Preference will be given to female students.
 The completed application form (available on the Department Graduate Program web site) must be submitted to the Graduate Program Assistant in the Department of Anthropology by May 15th.
 Final selection will be made by the Graduate Committee in the Department of Anthropology, with at least one participant holding current membership in the School of Graduate and Postdoctoral Studies.
 This scholarship was established through a bequest from Mrs. Christine Sharon Nelson.
 Christine was an archaeologist, a heritage planner, an artist, a world traveler and a great friend to many.
 She passed away in April 2013 after a long struggle with cancer.

 Value: Applications are invited for research funding of up to $2,000.
 Partial awards may be made.

-Anthropology graduate students who will or have done a podium or poster presentation at a conference (as sole or first author) can apply for a Graduate Conference Travel Fund award ($250).
+Anthropology graduate students who will or have done a podium or poster presentation at a conference (as sole or first author) can apply for a Graduate Conference Travel Fund award (up to $250).
 Students can apply annually, although priority will be given to people who haven’t been funded previously.
 Other factors that will be weighted in allocating awards include the scale and location of the conference.
 There will be two application deadlines per year, on March 15 and September 15.